oroldan-dev/oroldan-dev/README.md

 # Here me, Omar Roldán

-- I'm a software dev
+- I'm a software developer
 - Feel free to drop me a message if you have any doubt
 - Love programming